 Japanese hairpins, each has its meaning.
 The Ume plum hairpin is worn in February, cherry blossom one in April, and the chrysanthemum one in October corresponding to each season.

 You would see an ear of rice one on rare occasions such as a New Year or the opening ceremony of Hanamachi (flower towns).

 These hairstyles are decorated with elaborate hair combs and hairpins (kanzashi).

 Despite the large and conspicuous hair combs were popular, smaller and less conspicuous ones became more popular following the Meiji Restoration period and into the modern era.

 A full-fledged geisha uses a wig, but a Maiko does her hairstyles with her own hair and spend hours each week at the hairdresser and sleep on holed-pillows to preserve the elaborate styling.

-You can tell if she’s a new Maiko or a matured one from the color used on the cloth made of crep which sticks to a lower part of the topknot.
+You can tell if she’s a new Maiko or a matured one by looking at the color used on the cloth made of crep, which sticks to a lower part of the topknot.
 Fresh Maiko uses red, then the pink and lighter tone of color.